CollectConnectUM/NetworksTest/readme.txt

-This is a local version of the brand new Translation Networks "Networks" View
+This is a test version of the brand new Translation Networks "Networks" View

 INSTALL:
-Simply clone this repo using your preffered method
+clone this repo using your preffered method cd NetworksTest npm install

 RUN:
-no "npm install" is required
-run using VS Code Live Server Extension or npm live-server package
+npm run dev

+Access sever at: localhost:9000 in your browser
+Close server with: ctrl + c